juliusza/suspend-peripherals-service/README.md

 # suspend-peripherals-service
-Windows C# service that detects sleep and hibernation and writes commands to serial COM port
+Windows C# service that detects sleep and hibernation events and writes commands to serial COM port